Simonkola/MSIN0097-Predictive-Analytics/README.md

 # Profit-Aware Credit Risk Model
 ## MSIN0097 Predictive Analytics — Individual Coursework

 End-to-end credit default classification using the Home Credit Default Risk dataset, with a profit-maximising decision threshold under an asymmetric cost matrix (FN:FP = 5:1).
-Claude Code has been asked to draft each project step, and each output has then been carefully reviewed.
+Claude Code was used to draft each project step, and each output was carefully reviewed.
 Every contribution was accepted, corrected, or improved before being used.

 ---